-10.1 Server Side Includes (SSI)
+10.1 Server-Side-Includes (SSI)

-"Server-side includes" functionality (SSI) is available in order to generate dynamic web pages, which for example can portray process data.
+The "Server Side Includes" (SSI) functionality is available to also be able to generate dynamic web pages that display process data, for example.

-The web server only scans the index.html file and files with the extensions "shtml" or "sml" for SSI directives.
-In all other HTML files the SSI directives are ignored.
+The web server only searches files with the extension "shtml" or "shtm" following SSI instructions.
+In all other HTML files, SSI instructions are ignored.

-If a client is asking for a web page with SSI directives the web server replaces the directives with the web server's instructions with the appropriate values and sends the generated page.

-SSI directives are listed within HTML comments and have the following syntax:
+When a client requests a web page that contains SSI directives, the web server replaces the directives with the appropriate values and sends the generated page to the client.
+SSI instructions are noted within HTML comments and have the following syntax: <%command%>